Email Scammers Capitalize On Colin And Chris Weir's Lottery Winning

 In the first email, it was obvious that the sender did a copy paste, possibly from an original posting of a Nigerian email scam.
 How did I know this?
 The British spellings of the word "programme" as well as the wording of the tenses in the initial email sent is so different when compared with the American spellings, "program" in the response that I got.

 Nigerians back home uses the same spellings as the British, as we were a British colony.
 So, whoever it was that responded to my email response is a copy-cat.
 I may be wrong, but from an ABC 20/20 investigation a while ago, Nigerian email scam artist do not operate from American soil.

-And then, there was the additional request for my bank account: bank name, account name, routing number etc. Another mistake the responder made.
-In the initial email, shown below, it states that I will be issued a check in the amount of £1,500,000.00.
+And then, there was the additional request for my bank account: bank name, account name, routing number etc. Another mistake the scammer made can be seen in the initial email, shown below.
+It states that I will be issued a check in the amount of £1,500,000.00.